patrickfav/uber-apk-signer/README.md

        --ks <keystore>          The keystore file.
 If this isn't provided, will try to sign with a debug keystore.
 The debug keystore will be searched in the same dir as execution and 'user_home/.android' folder.
 If it is not found there a built-in keystore will be used for convenience.
+It is possible to pass one or multiple keystores.
+The syntax for multiple params is '<index>=<keystore>' for example:
+                                '1=keystore.jks'.
+Must match the parameters of --ksAlias.
        --ksAlias <alias>        The alias of the used key in the keystore.
 Must be provided if --ks is provided.
+It is possible to pass one or multiple aliases for multiple keystore configs.
+The syntax for multiple params is '<index>=<alias>' for example:
+                                '1=my-alias'.
+Must match the parameters of --ks.
        --ksDebug <keystore>     Same as --ks parameter but with a debug keystore.
 With this option the default keystore alias and passwords are used and any arguments relating to these parameter are ignored.
        --ksKeyPass <password>   The password for the key.
 If this is not provided, caller will get an user prompt to enter it.
+It is possible to pass one or multiple passwords for multiple keystore configs.
+The syntax for multiple params is '<index>=<password>'.
+Must match the parameters of --ks.
        --ksPass <password>      The password for the keystore.
 If this is not provided, caller will get an user prompt to enter it.
+It is possible to pass one or multiple passwords for multiple keystore configs.
+The syntax for multiple params is '<index>=<password>'.
+Must match the parameters of --ks.
     -o,--out <path>             Where the aligned/signed apks will be copied to.
 Must be a folder.
 Will generate, if not existent.
-       --onlyVerify             If this is passed, the signature and alignment is only verified.
        --overwrite              Will overwrite/delete the apks in-place
        --skipZipAlign           Skips zipAlign process.
 Also affects verify.
     -v,--version                Prints current version.
        --verbose                Prints more output, especially useful for sign verify.
+    -y,--onlyVerify             If this is passed, the signature and alignment is only verified.
        --zipAlignPath <path>    Pass your own zipalign executable.
 If this is omitted the built-in version is used (available for win, mac and linux)